 The fun of Anaconda is all in the casting.
 I’m assuming that the eclectic group of recognizable actors was what encouraged viewers: Oscar-winner Jon Voight lent some prestige, Eric Stoltz was familiar from his many film and television roles, and in the previous two months Jennifer Lopez had played Jack Nicholson’s mistress in Blood and Wine and the title role in the biopic Selena.
 Plus, who wouldn’t want to see Ice Cube fight a snake?

-The eight characters are a collection of types that are standard and so completely predictable that no character development is needed (or offered).
+The eight characters are a collection of types that are standard and so completely predictable, that no character development is needed (or offered).
 They are so straightforward that you really have no stake in their survival, but not caring means that it is much easier to watch their number dwindle.
 Lopez is the tough, sexy director (who surprisingly never takes her clothes off, which left much of the audience disappointed—T&A is absolutely expected in this type of movie).
 The anthropologist (Stoltz) is her lover and the film’s financier (snooze).
 Ice Cube is the down-to-earth cameraman who gets shit done.
 I am 100 percent here for the ridiculously snooty English host Westridge (Jonathan Hyde) who brings champagne, uses the deck like a golf range, and says things like “I'm not your bloody poodle!”
-It is obvious that devious skipper Mateo (Vincent Castellanos), hippie sound-guy Gary (Owen Wilson), and fun producer Denise (Kari Wuhrer) are going to go first.
+It is obvious that devious skipper Mateo (Vincent Castellanos), hippy sound-guy Gary (Owen Wilson), and fun producer Denise (Kari Wuhrer) are going to go first.

 What is a surprise is Voight.
 His take on Serone, a villainous ex-priest turned snake hunter, is something else.
 He is a warped throwback to an old-timey villain, the type that ties damsels to train tracks.
 He is excessively creepy and so transparently untrustworthy that it would not have been surprising had he turned to camera and gone “Muahahaha!”
 But his agonizing attempt at an accent, unnatural pacing, and exaggerated sneering is absolutely torturous—seriously, he makes falling prey to that snake seems desirable.